wp-plugins/farticles/readme.txt

 == Screenshots ==

-1. Options are set in Settings &rarr; General
+1. Options are set in Settings -> General

 == Changelog ==